babylonhealth/ios-playbook/Cookbook/Proposals/Base class for FeedbackLoops systems.md

 1. We need to implement `input` feedback in pretty much every VM which may lead to errors if do not schedule input correctly, for this we have `Feedback.input()` convenience extension

-2. If the screen contains a lot of input field we end up having a lot of event's that are just mutate one property of the `State` e.g
+2. If the screen contains a lot of input fields we end up having a lot of events that just mutate one property of the `State` e.g
 `Action.didChangeUserName(String)` `Action.didPickBirthDate(Date)`

 ## Proposed solution